vimpostor/blog/content/efficient-git-cli.md

 date = 2023-03-02
 +++

-Here are some command line git tricks that I have come up over the years to improve my efficiency.
+Here are some command line git tricks that I have come up with over the years to improve my efficiency.
 I will mostly focus on vanilla git commands because that is the interesting stuff, but it goes without saying that [Github CLI](https://github.com/cli/cli) is a good productivity boost as well.
 Unfortunately it only works with Github.

 You can also find all of the below snippets in my public [dotfiles repo](https://github.com/vimpostor/dotfiles).